intersystems-community/ClassExplorer/README.md

 ## Installation

-To install latest Caché UML Explorer, you just need to import UMLExplorer package.
+To install latest Caché Class Explorer, you just need to import ClassExplorer package.
 Download the archive from [latest releases](https://github.com/intersystems-ru/UMLExplorer/releases), and then import
 <code>Cache/CacheUMLExplorer-vX.X.X.xml</code> file.

 ###### Web application
-Note that importing UMLExplorer.WebAppInstaller class will also create a /UMLExplorer application.
+Note that importing ClassExplorer.WebAppInstaller class will also create a /ClassExplorer application.
 If you want to create WEB application manually, please, do not import this class.
 Anyway, <b>
 importing this class requires %SYS permission.</b>

 ## Usage
-Visit <code>[server domain and port]/UMLExplorer/</code> (slash at end required) to enter application.
+Visit <code>[server domain and port]/ClassExplorer/</code> (slash at end required) to enter application.

 ## Build